bittersweet/ikbenbitterzoet.com/_posts/2010-09-25-using-responders-to-clean-up-your-controllers.markdown

 Rails 3 ships with a feature called [Responders][], you might be already using it to render different formats in your controllers.
 In this article I'll be talking about the [Responders gem][] by José Valim that spawned this feature.
-It really allows you to dry up your controllers and remove boilerplate code.
+It really allows you to DRY up your controllers and remove boilerplate code.

 [Responders]: http://railsapi.com/doc/rails-v3.0.0/classes/ActionController/Responder.html
 [Responders gem]: http://github.com/plataformatec/responders